Update from Dr Louisa Lee – September 2021

 ED RN Tyson McLeod’s homemade video on Common Toxic Plants – https://youtu.be/QkCaz9kU7bM

-St Vincent’s Hospital Melbourne Regional Emergency Teaching Forum on 15th September – https://media.northerndoctors.org.au/wp-content/uploads/2021/09/SVH-Regional-Teaching-Flyer-15th-Sept.pdf
+St Vincent’s Hospital Melbourne Regional Emergency Teaching Forum on 15th September – https://www.northerndoctors.org.au/wp-content/uploads/2021/09/SVH-Regional-Teaching-Flyer-15th-Sept.pdf

 VIRTUAL TEACHING SESSIONShttps://meet.jit.si/NorthernEDVirtualTeaching2021PS18QMG75